 If your PCIe slot is damaged, your dedicated GPU will NOT work.
-You can try switching the GPU to another PCIe slot if it has the right lane count (i.e x16 or x8).
+You can switch the GPU to another PCIe slot with the proper lane count (i.e., x16 or x8).

 Dead CMOS Battery

-A dead CMOS battery can also cause weird issues on your PC including your PC not starting at all resulting in a blank screen.
+A dead CMOS battery can also cause weird issues on your PC, including not starting at all, resulting in a blank screen.

-You can try resetting your motherboard by removing the CMOS battery for a few seconds before putting it back in or by replacing it.
+You can reset setting your motherboard by removing the CMOS battery for a few seconds before putting it back in or by replacing it.

 This is for those who have just built their new PC.
-Make sure that 24-Pin ATX motherboard cable and the 8-Pin ATX CPU cables from the PSU are connected to the motherboard with the CORRECT ORIENTATION.
+Ensure that the 24-Pin ATX motherboard cable and the 8-Pin ATX CPU cables from the PSU are connected to the motherboard with the correct orientation.

 Weak Power Supply Unit

 Again, a point for a newly built system.
-If you have installed a new powerful graphics card, make sure that your Power Supply Unit has enough rated supply power to support the new GPU.
+If you have installed a new powerful graphics card, please ensure your Power Supply Unit has enough rated supply power to support the new GPU.